Please ensure Javascript is enabled for purposes of website accessibility

 Feature: Grocery store working to stop food insecurity in Brooklyn neighborhood

-BAY RIDGE, Brooklyn (PIX11) — Three Guys from Brooklyn in Bay Ridge is making strides to put an end to food insecurity in the community.
+BAY RIDGE, Brooklyn (PIX11) — Three Guys from Brooklyn in Bay Ridge is working on making strides to put a stop to food insecurity in the neighborhood community.
 For the first time, customers on government assistance can finally use their benefits to access fresh food delivered to their doors.

 For some, shopping in person is convenient.
 But for many struggling families, making the trip isn’t easy.